 Performing due diligence for the potential purchase of divested assets related to a merger of mining companies.

-England, Ireland, France, Romania, Switzerland, Canada, Brazil, Germany Slovakia, the Philippines
+Location: England, Ireland, France, Romania, Switzerland, Canada, Brazil, Germany Slovakia, the Philippines

 Two of the largest global mining companies, Lafarge and Holcim, agreed to merge in 2014.
 Consequently, they were required to divest assets to keep them from becoming dominant in the global marketplace.
 CRH, a company based in Ireland, planned to acquire some of these divested assets of Lafarge and Holcim.
 RESPEC staff in Lexington, Kentucky, worked with CRH in the due-diligence process associated with their purchase of the assets.
 Because of the purchase (valued at $7.4 billion [US]), CRH became the world's third-largest building-materials supplier.